schreiaj/sinatra-base/README.markdown

 Generating tests can be accomplished by running bundle exec rake test:generate[testName].
 This creates a file that will be automatically loaded and run in the test suite.

 Tests can be run by doing bundle exec test:run

+## Running

+This can be run by running a bundle install and then the server can be started with a bundle exec foreman start